MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

 | View manage admin access                                     | ✔             | ✔               | ✔                 | ✔                      | ✔                  | ✔                | ✔              |           | ✔                      |
 | Manage admins and activity privacy                           | ✔             | ✔               |                   |                        |                    |                  |                |           | ✔                      |

+<a name="built-in-cloud-app-security-admin-roles"></a>

-## Built-in Defender for Cloud Apps admin roles
+## Built-in admin roles in Defender for Cloud Apps

-The following Defender for Cloud Apps specific admin roles can be configured in the Defender for Cloud Apps portal:
+The following specific admin roles can be configured in the Defender for Cloud Apps portal:

 - **App/instance admin**: Has full or read-only permissions to all of the data in Defender for Cloud Apps that deals exclusively with the specific app or instance of an app selected.
 For example, you give a user admin permission to your Box European instance.
 The admin will see only data that relates to the Box European instance, whether it's files, activities, policies, or alerts: